4d/docs/website/translated_docs/es/Desktop/building.md

 On the client side, when the “old” client application tries to connect to the updated server application, a dialog box is displayed on the client machine, indicating that a new version is available.
 The user can either update their version or cancel the dialog box.

 *   If the user clicks **OK**, the new version is downloaded to the client machine over the network.
-Once the download is complete, the old client application is closed and the new version is launched and connects to the server.
+Una vez finalizada la descarga, se cierra la aplicación cliente antigua y se lanza la nueva versión, que se conecta al servidor.
 The old version of the application is then placed in the machine’s recycle bin.
 *   If the user clicks **Cancel**, the update is cancelled; if the old version of the client application is not in the range of versions accepted by the server (please refer to the following paragraph), the application is closed and connection is impossible.
 Otherwise (by default), the connection is established.

 #### Forcing automatic updates

 In some cases, you may want to prevent client applications from being able to cancel the update download.
 For example, if you used a new version of the 4D Server source application, the new version of the client application must absolutely be installed on each client machine.

 To force the update, simply exclude the current version number of client applications (X-1 and earlier) in the version number range compatible with the server application.
-In this case, the update mechanism will not allow non-updated client applications to connect.
+En este caso, el mecanismo de actualización no permitirá que las aplicaciones cliente no actualizadas se conecten.
 Por ejemplo, si la nueva versión de la aplicación cliente-servidor es 6, puede estipular que toda aplicación cliente con un número de versión inferior a 6 no podrá conectarse.

 The [current version number](#current_version) is set on the Client/Server page of the Build Application dialog box.
 The intervals of authorized numbers are set in the application project using specific [XML keys](#build-application-settings).